 Basic Writing Requirement

-The college requires all matriculated students to demonstrate college-level skills in composition.
+The college requires all matriculated undergraduate students to demonstrate college-level skills in composition.

 Basic Writing Requirement for Freshmen